 Here’s a question that many people want the answer to – How can I obtain a US IP address?
 Well hopefully this post will help.
-If you don’t want an explanation about USA proxy sites and simply want to buy a US IP address at a very low cost – then try this service – here, for a few bucks a month you can have a host of secure, fast US IP addresses plus Canadian, UK, Australian and lots of other countries at your fingertips.
+If you don’t want an explanation about USA proxy sites and simply want to buy a US IP address at a very low cost – then try, for a few bucks a month you can have a host of secure, fast US IP addresses plus Canadian, UK, Australian and lots of other countries at your fingertips.

 Many web sites determine what you see based on your location, so for example if you want to watch Hulu – you need to be in the USA.
 Access is controlled by location so it doesn’t matter if you’re a US citizen, if you’re trying to access Hulu from a hotel in Rome then you’re Italian and you’ll get blocked.
 This is why changing your real IP address is becoming a much more common requirement, simply because that loads of the best websites restrict access depending on the location of your computer.